-This course, delivered entirely in Anishinaabemwin, is a continuation of NP141 and NP142.
+This course, delivered entirely in Anishinaabemowin, is a continuation of NP141 and NP142.
 Using progressively higher levels of speech, sentence structure and vocabulary, the instructor continues to promote the development of the student's immersion listening skills and comprehension.
-The student will demonstrate an understanding of increasingly subtle nuances in each story and will begin to respond appropriately, in either English or Anishinaabemwin, to questions from the instructor.
+The student will demonstrate an understanding of increasingly subtle nuances in each story and will begin to respond appropriately, in either English or Anishinaabemowin, to questions from the instructor.
 Prerequisite: None.

-NP161 Introduction to Immersion I 8 CR
+NP151 Introduction to Immersion I (replaces NP161) 6 CR

-This course, team taught entirely in Anishinaabemwin, will focus on introducing the learner to language immersion, familiarizing the learner to the techniques used by the instructors in an immersion environment, and building the confidence of the learner to remain committed to the immersion approach to second language acquisition.
+This course, team taught entirely in Anishinaabemowin, will focus on introducing the learner to language immersion, familiarizing the learner to the techniques used by the instructors in an immersion environment, and building the confidence of the learner to remain committed to the immersion approach to second language acquisition.
 The focus will initially be on hearing the language used in a wide variety of contexts to develop an ability to recognize the sound, intonation, and rhythm of the speech of fluent speakers.
 Hearing the language is a prerequisite to listening to the language for comprehension.
 Prerequisite: None.

-NP162 Introduction to Immersion II 8 CR
+NP152 Introduction to Immersion II (replaces NP162) 6 CR

-This course, delivered entirely in Anishinaabemwin, will continue the immersion techniques introduced in NP161.
+This course, delivered entirely in Anishinaabemowin, will continue the immersion techniques introduced in NP151.
 Instructors will maintain an immersion environment, develop the student's immersion listening skills, and continue to strengthen the student's commitment to the immersion approach to second language acquisition.
 The focus will remain on maximizing the student's hearing the language used in a wide variety of contexts in order to develop an ability to recognize the sound, intonation, and rhythm of speech of fluent speakers.
 Hearing the language is a prerequisite to listening to the language for comprehension.
 Prerequisite: None.

-NP163 Introduction to Immersion III 8 CR
+NP153 Introduction to Immersion III (replaces NP163) 6 CR

-This course, delivered entirely in Anishinaabemwin, will conclude the student's introduction to language immersion education presented in NP161 and NP162.
+This course, delivered entirely in Anishinaabemowin, will conclude the student's introduction to language immersion education presented in NP151 and NP152.
 Instructors will maintain an immersion environment and continue building the confidence of the student to understand and remain committed to the immersion approach to second language acquisition.
 The focus will remain on maximizing the student's hearing the language used in a wide variety of contexts in order to develop an ability to recognize the sound, intonation, and rhythm of the speech of fluent speakers.
 Instructors will monitor individual student's progress and adjust the level of language used to meet each student's level of acquisition.
 Prerequisite: None.